hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 display.brewer.pal(6, "YlOrRd")
 ```

-The yellow might be a bit to light, and we might not need so many different colors.
+The yellow might be a bit too light, and we might not need so many different colors.
 Let's test with three different colors:

 ```r
 # Testing the palette with three colors